dfm/transit/docs/index.rst

 Transit
 =======

-This is a Python library for generating limb darkened light curves for transiting planets on Keplerian orbits.
+A Python library for generating limb darkened light curves for transiting planets on Keplerian orbits.

 User Guide
 ----------